krestfield/docs/certdog/create_adcs_certificate_issuer.md

 ---

 The Certificate Issuer is now ready to issue certificates.
-Selecting one of the Request options will now display the issuer as an option
+Selecting one of the Request options will now display the issuer as a selection

 If you do not see the Issuer as an option, check that you are a member of the Team that has access.
 See [here](teams.html) for more information on managing teams